Executive Director, Fan and Compression Section Quality

 Paul Lulgjuraj has over 20 years of experience in continuous improvement.
 During the last 15 years, he has leveraged his passion and experience in continuous improvement to lead culture changes at multiple companies across multiple industries.

-Paul Lulgjuraj has a BSME and MSIE (Specialization in Engineering Management) from Florida State University.
+Paul Lulgjuraj has a BSME and MSIE (Specialization in Engineering Management).
+He attended the University of Michigan and Florida State University.
 Paul is a Master Black Belt in Lean Six Sigma.
 In his career path, he worked for companies like Florida Power & Light (1st Non-Japanese Company to win the Deming Prize for Quality), General Dynamics (Manufacturing Excellence Award winner), and Danfoss Corporation (Florida Manufacturer of the year).
 He has held titles of Manufacturing Engineering Manager, Lean Six Sigma Lead, Change Facilitator, Director of Technical Operations, and VP of Engineering.
-In his most current role, Paul is the Senior Director of Continuous Improvement at Covanta Energy.
+In the last couple of years, Paul has been working as an internal and external consultant for several companies including his current position of Master Black Belt of Continuous Improvement at Tampa Electric - an Emera company.

 City of Tallahassee